ram-24-mp/Pb210Modeler/README.md

 This script is an R implementation of the popular spreadsheet-based Pb-210 modeling solutions standardized in Sanchez-Cabeza & Ruiz-Fernández, 2012.
 Calculations are performed automatically, guided by a TRUE/FALSE user input dialogue.

-Pb210Modeler accepts both Alpha and Gamma activity data (dmp/g), and uses dry bulk density (g/cm^3) for mass-related calculations.
+Pb210Modeler accepts both Alpha and Gamma activity data (dpm/g), and uses dry bulk density (g/cm^3) for mass-related calculations.
 Activity and mass data should be provided as separate Excel (.xlsx) files.
+See

 Any missing dry bulk density and supported Pb-210 activities are calculated via linear interpolation, while missing total Pb-210 activity is calculated via exponential interpolation.
 Missing uncertainties are calculated via error propagation.